Moving toward God through intentional practice

 Every other month, we’ll focus on one spiritual practice intended to shape and form us in God’s image …

-For the months of January and February, our Vineyard Church family is practicing intercession together.
+For the lent season (and a bit beyond), our Vineyard Church family is practicing imaginative prayer, bringing our God-given imagination to the scriptures and using both to move closer to God.
 We would love for you to join us.

 Practice